metal3d/katenary/README.md

 You can download the binaries from the [Release](https://github.com/metal3d/katenary/releases) section.
 Copy the binary and rename it to `katenary`.
 Place the binary inside your `PATH`.
 You should now be able to call the `katenary` command.

+You can of course get the binary with `go install -u github.com/metal3d/katenary/cmd/katenary/...` but the `main` branch is continuously updated.
+It's preferable to use releases.

 You can use this commands on Linux: